shadowbourne/R2D4-RL/README.md

 This agent was trained and extensively tested on Super Mario Bros NES, credits for the enviroment go to [Christian Kauten](https://github.com/Kautenja/gym-super-mario-bros).
 See main paper and codebase for all references and accreditatons.

-## Repository Contents:
-* The main 20 page paper, Combining Recent Advances in Reinforcement Learning for Super Mario Bros.;
-* A 3 page Appendix of additional theory and explanations;
-* The Project Demonstration (a 30 minute Oral Exam demonstrating the work undertaken and success of the Project);
-* The accompanying codebase for the agent R2D4+, with switches to turn on and off every individual component (very useful for learning what individual papers have contributed, if you are new to the field);
-* An extensive base of training videos taken throughout training of the agent on various training sets and agent component set-ups (submit an issue if you have any queries regarding run names), very useful to see how the agent learns, what it struggles with ;
-* Interactive graphs for all data gathered from (most) training runs ([click here](https://tensorboard.dev/experiment/EyHmIrtQSyarXQGXzVL4gw/ "TensorBoard Graphs")), hosted on TensorBoard.dev, alongside most of the raw TensorBoard data too to be used for future studies and learning.
-Once again, get in contact if you have any queries regarding run names :).
-*
 ## Demo video (taken from my [portfolio page](https://github.com/shadowbourne)):
   > ![Gifdemo6](https://user-images.githubusercontent.com/18665030/136659042-7b071648-e77a-4fef-9757-9160d22ae2b0.gif)
   >